harshabose/interpolation/README.md

 #define VERBOSITY 0  // define to 1 for detailed print statements

-// a test fixture which properly create the interpolate class object struct interpolate_fixture_ {
+// a test fixture which properly creates the interpolate class object struct interpolate_fixture_ {
   interpolate_fixture_ () {
     //read from JSON file